-An objective evaluation of your sleep will be needed before you can be treated for Obstructive Sleep Apnea and a board certified sleep physician will need to make a diagnosis.
+An objective evaluation of your sleep will be needed before you can be treated for Obstructive Sleep Apnea and a board-certified sleep physician will need to make a diagnosis.
 Options for sleep testing include:

-In short, no. While the in-lab sleep study can provide more information, many people find it uncomfortable to be in a foreign environment and therefore do not do the test.
+In short, no. While the in-lab study can provide more information, many people find it uncomfortable to be in a foreign environment with someone watching you sleep and therefore do not have the test done.
 Some home sleep studies require you to wear the device for two consecutive nights so there is more data available for diagnosis.
-The choice is usually yours but the important thing is to get the test done so the appropriate treatment can be determined for you.
+The choice is usually yours, but the important thing is to get the test done so the appropriate treatment can be determined for you.

-Are these sleep tests covered by insurance?
-Most sleep tests are covered by your MEDICAL insurance.
-Depending on your choice of test (in lab or home) the administering facility/company will verify your insurance benefit and communicate total costs to you.
+Most sleep tests are covered by your medical insurance including Medicare.
+Depending on your choice of test (In-lab or home) the administering facility/company will verify your insurance benefit and communicate total costs to you.